SUZUKI MUSIC PROGRAM OF CALIFORNIA - LOS ANGELES BRANCH / SUZUKI MUSIC PROGRAM OF LOS ANGELES

 Pre-Twinkers and Twinklers will engage in Music Mind Games, Kodaly, and other age/ability appropriate musical sensory experiences.
 (Class will end at 6:45, students may observe other classes for the final 20 minutes of Workshop)

-Segovia Class / Molly White & Kai Lonergan
+Molly White & Kai L

 This is a small group and multi-level guitar class in which we will play games, work on playing Suzuki repertoire, and reading new repertoire to improve reading skills.
 Playing and performing together will be a primary focus, as well as having fun!